-The practice had systems and processes for learning, quality assurance and continuous improvement These included audits of patient care records, disability access, radiographs, antimicrobial prescribing, and infection prevention and control.
-Improvements were required to ensure staff kept records of the results of these audits and the resulting action plans and improvements.
+The practice had systems and processes for learning, quality assurance and continuous improvement.
+These included audits of patient care records, disability access, radiographs and infection prevention and control.
+Staff kept records of the results of these audits and the resulting action plans and improvements.